 Leading in today's dynamic, global, and multi-generational world provides new challenges and requires innovative new approaches to leadership.
 At a time of increasing complexity, leaders across sectors and geographies recognize that the work of a leader involves far more than driving results and delivering numbers.
 The 20th century “command-and-control” approach no longer works effectively in many settings.
-To effect change, today's leaders must be able to articulate clear purpose and organizational values, create a shared vision, and build organizations that rely upon the skills of communication, collaboration and teamwork, in addition to effective decision-making.
+To affect change, today's leaders must be able to articulate clear purpose and organizational values, create a shared vision, and build organizations that rely upon the skills of communication, collaboration and teamwork, in addition to effective decision-making.
 More than anything else, leaders today must be able to enlist the engagement of those whom they lead.

 Leaders today face common concerns, such as how to manage globally, deliver successful performance in the face of rapid change, integrate new and groundbreaking technologies and develop the next generation of leaders, yet accomplishing these important goals requires not only the acquisition of skills, but also a significant increase in self-awareness and the capacity to lead.
 21st century leaders must be able to:

 - Grow and expand as human beings even as they lead extraordinary outcomes for their communities and organizations;

 - Convene important conversations that include many diverse stakeholders in order to solve complex problems;

 - Bring authentic presence, integrity, vision, compassion, expertise and commitment to a higher purpose that awakens others to new possibilities and outcomes;

 - Call for, develop, and inspire the best work from others;

 - Build and sustain a dynamic network of those whose interests are related and affected by common concerns and aspirations;